All people are artists.

 Design and create your own work of art about something important to you.

-Our teaching artists engage in this process oriented work with children as young as six, middle and high school students who are new to this country, and with adults and seniors who have never been on a stage before.
+Our teaching artists engage in this process oriented work with children as young as six, up through middle and high school students, many of whom are new to this country.
 Each group is asked to conceptualize, create and perform an original theatrical work that explore themes important to them and their community.

 A lot happens during this progression.
 Bodies get silly.
 Outside voices are used inside.
 Comfort zones are expanded.
 We reflect on ourselves.
 We hear each others stories.
 We learn about our rights.
 We unpack injustice.
 We play games.
 We dance.
 We write.
 We share.
 We fail.
 We play more games!
 We laugh.
 We give up.
 We get mad, sad, overwhelmed.
 Leaders emerge.
 Friendships deepen.
 Ideas become scenes, songs, characters, images.
 We are a team.
 We speak our truth.
 We impact our audience.
 We find confidence.
 We find our voice.